 While this is good news for Part D plan enrollees, difficulties persist with the plans, especially when formularies do not cover needed medication and if out-of-pocket spending during the coverage gap, even with the discounts, is unaffordable.
 Another problem often reported by plan enrollees is poor customer service, such as long phone-wait times, confusing notifications, and rude behavior.

 Extensive research is recommended before committing to a 2012 plan.
 Remember to read what other plan enrollees have experienced by checking out the ratings and reviews at MedicareDrugPlans.com.
-And if you’re already using a Medicare drug plan, please rate your plan to help others as well.Tagged with: brand name drugs, compare costs, consumers, customer service, discount, generics, Medicare Drug Plans, Part D, Patent Cliff, U.S. News and World Report, United States
+And if you’re already using a Medicare drug plan, please rate your plan to help others as well.brand name drugs, compare costs, consumers, customer service, discount, generics, Medicare Drug Plans, Part D, Patent Cliff, U.S. News and World Report, United States